 Pharmacies are available in major towns and cities.
 There are a few well-stocked pharmacies in Kinshasa.

-Expats who require regular prescription medication should bring a sufficient supply from home along with them.
+If you require regular prescription medication, you should bring a sufficient supply from home along with you.
 This should be properly marked and accompanied by a script.
 As the legal status of certain medications varies across international borders, we recommend contacting the nearest DRC embassy for further guidance.

-Before travelling to the Congo, expats should consult a healthcare professional such as their GP to ask about recommended vaccines.
+Before travelling to the Congo, you should consult a healthcare professional, such as a GP, to ask about recommended vaccines.
 Some diseases that may be low risk in an expat's home country are prevalent in the DRC.

-Expats should also consult with a healthcare practitioner on anti-malarial medication to take before, during and after travelling to the DRC.
+You should also consult with a healthcare practitioner about taking anti-malarial medication before, during, and after travelling to the DRC.

 The DR Congo is prone to numerous tropical diseases.
-Main health concerns include malaria, waterborne diseases, HIV/AIDS and Ebola.
+The main health concerns include malaria, waterborne diseases, HIV/AIDS and Ebola.
 Expats living in the DRC should follow all mandatory requirements and regulations and stay informed on the latest news.

 Malaria is widespread and is the leading cause of death in the country.
-We recommend expats research the standard precautions when living in or travelling to a malaria-prone region.
-These include insect repellent and mosquito nets over beds, as well as consulting a healthcare professional about anti-malarial medication.
+We recommend researching the standard precautions when living in or travelling to a malaria-prone region.
+These include insect repellent and mosquito nets over beds and consulting a healthcare professional about anti-malarial medication.
+Ebola presents a risk in certain areas of the DRC, including Équateur, and several outbreaks have occurred over the years.

-Waterborne diseases such as cholera and typhoid are also common, and expats should avoid drinking tap water.
+Waterborne diseases such as cholera and typhoid are also common.
+You should avoid drinking tap water and purchase bottled water instead.
+It's also important to avoid ice made from tap water.

 HIV/AIDS has also presented a serious health problem in the country.
 Expats moving here should be aware of the risk of contracting the disease and follow the normal recommendations.

 Emergency services are seriously lacking across the country.
 Expats may need to take a taxi or be driven to the nearest medical facility.
-It's typically recommended to contact the embassy of the expat's home country for support.
+It's typically recommended to contact your home country's embassy for support.

 Air evacuation to another country with better health facilities, such as South Africa, will likely be necessary for any serious emergencies.
 Expats should ensure that they have sufficient health insurance to cover this.